 | UK | Same 5 as EU | Same as EU (retained) | Post-Brexit: can diverge independently |

 The FDAFood and Drug Administration hasn't acted.
 Its stated position: the agency does not have information showing that parabens as used in cosmetics have an effect on human health.
 No federal concentration limits exist for parabens in US cosmetics.
-The CIRCosmetic Ingredient Review Expert Panel reaffirmed their safety in .
+The CIRCosmetic Ingredient Review Expert Panel reaffirmed paraben safety up to 0.8% total in its 2020 amended assessment, which evaluated 21 paraben compounds and concluded twenty of them safe at that limit, while flagging benzylparaben as having insufficient data for a determination Cherian et al. 2020.
 The UK retained the EU restrictions after Brexit and currently maintains the same limits, though the two regulatory regimes can now diverge independently.

-The SCCSScientific Committee on Consumer Safety — the EU's cosmetics safety assessment body — confirmed methylparaben and ethylparaben as safe at authorised concentrations in , and signed off on the tighter propylparaben limit in .
-Global exposure has been declining independently of regulation: biomonitoring data from 2000 to 2024 shows estimated daily methylparaben intake dropped roughly 60%, from 12.48 to 4.97 micrograms per kilogram of body weight per day — driven by market reformulation rather than mandate.
+The SCCSScientific Committee on Consumer Safety — the EU's cosmetics safety assessment body — confirmed methylparaben and ethylparaben as safe at authorised concentrations in (SCCS/1514/13), signed off on the tighter propylparaben limit in early (SCCS/1623/20), and reaffirmed methylparaben again in late (SCCS/1652/23).
+Global exposure has been declining independently of regulation.
+A 2025 meta-analysis of biomonitoring data pooled across global cohorts from 2000 to 2024 found that estimated daily methylparaben intake fell from 12.48 to 4.97 μg/kg/day global biomonitoring decline 2000-2024 — Liao 2025 — roughly a 60% reduction driven primarily by market reformulation as 'paraben-free' claims took hold, not by regulatory mandate Liao et al. 2025.
 The gap between what the EU allows and what the US allows follows the same pattern as BPA and phthalates: Europe restricts on precautionary grounds while America waits for stronger proof of harm.

 How can you reduce your exposure to parabens?

 Here's the practical news: paraben exposure responds to product changes faster than almost any other chemical on our radar.
-A team in California recruited a hundred Latina adolescent girls, aged fourteen to eighteen, and gave them labelled replacements for their shampoo, conditioner, body wash, lotion, and makeup — ordinary products, just without parabens, phthalates, or triclosan.
+A team in California recruited a hundred Latina adolescent girls and gave them labelled replacements for their shampoo, conditioner, body wash, lotion, and makeup — ordinary products, just without parabens, phthalates, or triclosan.
 Three days.
 That was the intervention.
-When the researchers tested urine again, methylparaben had dropped 44% in three days of switching personal care products — HERMOSA study, n=100 adolescents and propylparaben by 45% Harley et al. 2016.
-The body clears parabens in hours — roughly like switching from four cups of coffee to two and feeling the difference by the next morning.
+When the researchers tested urine again, methylparaben had dropped 43.9% in three days of switching personal care products — HERMOSA study, n=100 Latina adolescents, 95% CI -61.3 to -18.8 (95% CI −61.3 to −18.8) and propylparaben by 45.4% (95% CI −63.7 to −17.9) Harley et al. 2016.
+The body clears parabens in hours — like switching from four cups of coffee to two and feeling the difference by the next morning.
 Unlike PFOS, which takes nearly five years to halve in your blood, parabens are gone almost as fast as you stop applying them.
-The fastest exposure reduction of any chemical we've covered.

 Practical paraben reduction